animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-{data-store-name} has support for caching JSON documents in Regions, along with the ability to query stored JSON documents using the {data-store-name} OQL (Object Query Language).
+GemFire has support for caching JSON documents in Regions, along with the ability to query stored JSON documents using the GemFire OQL (Object Query Language).
 JSON documents are stored internally as {x-data-store-javadoc}/org/apache/geode/pdx/PdxInstance.html\[PdxInstance\] types by using the